 Current country of residence "from" and "to" date?

-"From" is the date you entered Canada; "To" is the date your study permit expires.
+“From” is the date you entered Canada as a student; “To” is the date of your study permit expires.

 What is a designated language testing agency?